-You’re going to LOVE the flavor and consistency of these orange fat bombs.
-They are a perfect for the keto diet, adrenal fatigue, or even the paleo diet (depending on if you allow cream cheese and negligible orange juice).
+You’re going to LOVE the flavor and consistency of these.
+They are a perfect for the keto diet, adrenal fatigue, or possibly the paleo diet (depending on if you allow cream cheese and negligible orange juice).
 No trans fats and low carb!

 Sweeteners to Use